top of page

 This Week in 8th Grade

-What are we learning?: How to solve algebraic equations.
-How can math symbols be useful?
+What are we learning?: How to solve for two variables.

 8th Grade Class Notes can be found here.